OpenBEL/belmgr/plugin/README.md

 ## Using the plugins

-There are examples of how to use this code at https://github.com/OpenBEL/belmgr-plugin-examples.
+There are examples of how to use this plugin in this repo in the sample* directories

+## Updating the NPM package

+Select the semantic portion to update using the `npm version` command

+    npm version {patch minor major}
+    npm publish